our teachers

 Lauren Verzilli, ERYT-200

+Lauren surrenders to a life of seemingly endless love, knowledge, grace, vitality, and opportunity.
+She possesses a keen curiosity and is often reflecting on her own thoughts & experiences, seeking to understand herself and others on a deeper level.
 Her journey into yoga began in 2008, initially feeling foreign and awkward but ultimately indescribably pleasant.
 Realizing the need for something more in 2009, she returned to her mat, delving into meditation.
 Looking back on her journey, Lauren recognized that she once used yoga’s challenges as a form of self-punishment, only to discover its transformative power in alleviating her inner struggles.
+From meditation to breath work & into a physical practice, love became her guiding force, igniting a desire to share.
+While rooted in Baptiste Power, Lauren infuses her classes with elements of psychology, life's profound questions, & self-discovery.
+Teaching yoga serves as both her creative outlet & spiritual sanctuary, leading her back to her calm center amidst the chaos of everyday life.

 Kalie Zimmerman, ERYT-200

-Kalie started an on again off again relationship with yoga in college as a way to get more active and reduce stress, but it wasn’t until after graduation when she moved away from Pittsburgh where she found that wherever she was on her mat, she was home.
+Kalie started an on again off again relationship with yoga in college as a way to get more active & reduce stress, but it wasn’t until after graduation when she moved away from Pittsburgh where she found that wherever she was on her mat, she was home.
 She went on to complete her 200-hour training with One Point One Yoga in the Spring of 2019 and in her classes aims to offer a sense of community and ease, offering the mind a time away from a world that can so often be demanding and ever-changing.
-While not on her mat, you can catch Kalie traveling (for work and play), watering her flowers outside of her row-home in the South Side or trying new local foods with her partner, Ben, and greyhound, Lenny.
+While not on her mat, you can catch Kalie traveling (for work and play), watering her flowers outside of her row-home in the South Side or trying new local foods with her partner, Ben,& greyhound, Lenny.

 IN MY CLASS, EXPECT: Storytelling, thoughtful asana and breath work to prepare our bodies and minds for relaxation.
 Perfect for those looking to move a little before settling down and taking a well-deserved rest.
 All levels are welcome and encouraged.